-In this section, learn how to participate in Living Beyond Breast Cancer's educational events for African-American women affected by breast cancer.
+In this section, learn how to participate in Living Beyond Breast Cancer's educational events for African-Americans affected by breast cancer.
 You can also listen to podcasts and download transcripts from past events.

 Learn about the benefits of exercise and fitness.